AckeeCZ/Ethereum-iOS-Dev-Kit/README.md

+Currently, the ackee project template with some basic experimentation with the EtherKit framework is on branch `ps/ethereum`.
+It's been pushed just as we use it at Ackee.
+We'll be making changes, integrating more Ethereum functionality and possibly renaming some stuff before we make it available in `master`.
+Branch `master` contains experimentation with SmartContract ABI parsing and codegen.
+This will be developed separately as a swift script and then integrated into the ProjectTemplate.

 # Ackee Ethereum Project Template

 The Ackee Ethereum Project Template is a collection of Swift boilerplate intended to serve as a basis for starting new blockchain oriented iOS projects.
 It combines Ackee’s long time know-how in creating iOS apps based on reactive technlogies and the MVVM architecture with a few extra Ethereum related tools designed for seamless interaction with SmartContracts..